 Many beautifull countries stay almost untouched, simply because people don’t even think about going there.
 Also because they have a bad reputation.
 Countrys like wide parts of Africa, Iraq, Iran, Afghanistan (of course, some of them for good reason.)….
-Recently people started to travel them aswell (atleast some of them).
+Recently traveling them got more popular though (atleast some of them).
 That’s a great way to get off the mainstream and meet some tourism-unspoiled locals.
 However, some points to consider, to shape your unique trip:

 Number of countries?